GaTcha-Sama/GaTcha-Sama/README.md

 🚀 Projects I'm working on : MyLegendTeam, a Next.js/Express.js project

-🎓 About to start a Master’s degree MAALSI at home in Brest (Brittany, France)
+🎓 About to start a Master’s degree MAALSI at home in Brest (Brittany, France) based on expertise in IT project management, global software architecture, and team management

 📫 Contact: jeremy.louet29@hotmail.fr